 Sandy graduated from Pacific University (Oregon) in 1988 with a Master of Science in Physical Therapy and a Doctor of Physical Therapy degree from Des Moines University in December 2013.
 She has worked in multiple settings across the US with neurologic and orthopaedic emphasis combining these with a focus in pelvic rehabilitation for pain and dysfunction since 1995.
-Sandy has teaches Health Professionals and Community Education classes on returning to function following back and pelvic pain, assisted with Myofascial Release education, and co-teaches Advanced Level Male Pelvic Floor Evaluation and Treatment.
+Sandy teaches Health Professionals and Community Education classes on returning to function following back and pelvic pain, has assisted with Myofascial Release education, and co-teaches Advanced Level Male Pelvic Floor Evaluation and Treatment.
 Sandy’s clinical interest is chronic pain with a particular interest in complex pelvic pain disorders for men and women.
-Sandy is also pursuing opportunities for collaboration in research into the clinical treatment of pelvic pain conditions.
+Sandy is the co-host of Pain Science and Sensibility, a podcast on the application of research into the clinic.